Stasys Jakeliūnas

-Stasys Jakeliūnas (born 2 October 1958) is a Lithuanian politician currently serving as a Member of the European Parliament (EP) for the populist Lithuanian Farmers and Greens Union.
+Stasys Jakeliūnas (born 2 October 1958) is a Lithuanian politician.
+He was formerly a Member of the European Parliament (EP) for the populist Lithuanian Farmers and Greens Union.
 Jakeliūnas has previously spent one incomplete term as MP at the Lithuanian Seimas, having been elected in 2016.

 Controversy

+Prior to his entry into politics as economic advisor to then-PM Algirdas Butkevičius Jakeliūnas was economist at Vilniaus taupomoji kasa, a credit union that became insolvent 3 years later; he mentioned it was “to be expected”.

+In 2016 Jakeliūnas arranged a translation of Phishing for Phools:The Economics of Manipulation and Deception by Robert J. Shiller and George Akerlof as electoral promotion material paid for by the Farmers and Greens Union; he repeatedly positioned it as an endorsement from Robert Shiller, pointing to his Lithuanian roots.

-Jakeliūnas' election process roused accusations of electoral fraud.
+Jakeliūnas' EP election process roused accusations of electoral fraud.
 He was elected when Šarūnas Marčiulionis, a former basketball player with no political experience, won the EP seat for the party but instantly resigned and gave up his seat in favor of Jakeliūnas; it transpired Marčiulionis never intended to take his seat to start with.

 In 2019 Jakeliūnas was accused by governor of central Bank of Lithuania of asking to apply pressure on the fintech Revolut to leave Lithuania.

 In September 2020 Jakeliūnas abstained in the parliamentary vote on support for the 2020–2021 Belarusian protests, attracting criticism from prime minister Saulius Skvernelis of the Farmers and Greens Union.

-In December 2021 Jakeliūnas was among 6 MEPs punished for entering the parliament building without Covid-19 certificates in contravention of the rules in November 2021 which earned him the distinction of being added to Politico European Parliament's black book.
+In December 2021 Jakeliūnas was among 6 MEPs punished for entering the parliament building without COVID-19 certificates in contravention of the rules in November 2021 which earned him the distinction of being added to Politico European Parliament's black book.